Quick Information about the WEP and GPO

-Current employees who will be affected by the offsets when they retire (as of 2018):
+Current employees who will be affected by the offsets when they retire (est. as of 2019):

 Retirees can be affected by both penalties.